DevExpress-Examples/a-general-approach-to-highlighting-specific-grid-cells-e4181/Readme.md

 </dxg:TableView.CellStyle>
 ```

-### Color Converter
+### Implement Color Converter

-The following code example creates a color converter that receives the `HighlightedGridCell` collection, a row, and a column.
-If the collection contains a record with target row and column, a new `SolidColorBrush` is created based on the color in that record:
+The converter checks whether a highlighted cell exists for the specified row and column.
+If the cell exists, the `GetColorToHighlight` method returns a `SolidColorBrush` based on the cell’s color:

 ```csharp
 public class BindingToColorConverter : DependencyObject, IMultiValueConverter {